 Bryan Stevenson and Equal Justice Initiative

 This prominent and articulate human rights attorney has led the fight taking the cases of juvenile killers to appeal, and to the Supreme Court.
-In addition to the same funding sources listed elsewhere on this page, he and organization Equal Justice Initiative just got $1.12 Million at the 2012 TED conference to continue his advocacy.
+In addition to the same funding sources listed elsewhere on this page, he and his organization Equal Justice Initiative got $1.12 Million at the 2012 TED conference to continue their advocacy.

-While we agree with and support some of Mr Stevenson and EJI’s good work for needed reforms in the criminal justice system, his call at the TED Conference was for correcting injustices.
-How is it not an injustice to take millions of dollars to advocate for convicted murderers to be set free without the most basic decency of informing and supporting the victims families whose lives you intend to up-end?
+While we agree with and support some of Mr. Stevenson and EJI’s good work for needed reforms in the criminal justice system, we will point out that his call at the TED Conference was for correcting injustices.
+How is it not an injustice to take millions of dollars to advocate for convicted murderers to be set free without the most basic decency of informing and supporting the victims’ families whose lives you intend to up-end?

-EJI has never even made a single phone call, much less offering financial support to the victims families of these crimes, some of whom lost a family breadwinner at the hands of their clients – not a single offer to inform, consult, or support us as they seek to undo the convictions in our loved ones’ murder cases.
+EJI has never even made a single phone call, much less offered financial support to the victims’ families in these cases, some of whom lost a family breadwinner at the hands of their clients – not a single offer to inform, consult, or support us as they seek to undo the convictions in our loved ones’ murder cases.

 The lead coalition offender advocate organization opposing life sentences for teen killers nationally is the Campaign for the Fair Sentencing of Youth.
-They have multiple paid full time staff and have had substantial funding for several years.
-Their advisory board is listed here.
+They have multiple paid full-time staff and have had substantial funding for several years.
+Their staff is listed here.

 Other Coalition Partners, listed on their websites: